-4.9 An organisation can collect for more than one charity but must only have one licence valid at any one time, the dates of these licenses will not cross-over.
-A return (statement of accounts on the prescribed form) must be submitted after each collection stating where the money is going to.

-4.10 Each application will be assessed on a case by case basis and must be accompanied by a Statement of Due Diligence and up to 20% may be deducted from the total collection amount for expenses.
+4.8 General Principles

+4.9 Charities must be registered with the Charity Commission or be a charitable organisation based within East Staffordshire or providing support to residents of East Staffordshire.

+4.10 Applications must be on behalf of charitable organisations.
+Applications from private companies for commercial purposes will not be considered.

+4.11 A House to House Collection licence can be granted for any period up to one year.

+4.12 No collections shall be made in a manner likely to inconvenience or annoy any person.

+4.13 No collector shall pester any person to the annoyance of such as person.

-4.11 No more than 20% may be deducted from the total collection amount for expenses.
+4.14 No more than 20% may be deducted from the total collection amount for expenses.

-4.12 Non-Members of Organisation Benefitting from the Collections

-4.13 The applicant must be a member of the charity/fund benefitting from the collection, if they are not a member then a letter is required from head office authorising the individual to apply for the collection.

-4.14 Please Note: Applications will only be accepted from a charity that will be benefiting from the collection not an agent collecting on behalf of the charity.
-If an agent applies then the application will be returned.

-4.15 Fees
+4.15 Application Procedure

-4.16 There is no fee for applying for a licence, nor is there any fee for the grant of a licence.
+4.16 Applications are to be made in writing, on the relevant form, no later than one month before the collection is due to take place, this period may be reduced if the Council are satisfied there are special reasons for doing so.

+4.17 Applications will be dealt with on a first come first served basis.

+4.18 Failure to provide the necessary information may result in an application being delayed or refused.

+4.19 Applicants must supply information relating to:

+Whether it is a registered charity (please state number), and the objectives of the charitable cause as supplied to the Charity Commission

+A statement of the organisations aims as detailed in any literature

+Relevant accounts and financial statements of the organisation

+A written agreement between the applicant and the organisation

+A declaration of any previous refusals for House to House Collections

+4.20 Applicants must also provide details of the following:

+How much the charity will receive as part of the collection

+The percentage of the cost of running the collection

+4.21 If the organisation has collected before a clear set of returns must be supplied.

-4.17 Once a licence has been granted, applicants will be issued with a certificate for the information of The Stationery Office, to enable them to obtain prescribed certificates of authority and badges required.
+4.22 Once a licence has been granted, applicants will be issued with a certificate for the information of The Stationery Office, to enable them to obtain prescribed certificates of authority and badges required.
 This certificate must be taken or sent to The Stationery Office from which the prescribed certificates of authority and badges may be purchased (applicants will need to supply these to each of its collectors).
 It is an offence for any collector to collect without having in possession the required signed authority and badge.

-4.18 Following the collection, a form of statement must be returned to the Council within one month, giving an account of the monies raised.
+4.23 Following the collection, a form of statement must be returned to the Council within one month, giving an account of the monies raised.

-4.19 Please note that collections are carried out by regional and national charitable organisations where the Authority of a Cabinet Office Exemption exists.

-4.20 Regulations
+4.24 Regulations

-4.21 House to House Collection licenses issued are subject to the Regulations which are attached to this policy at Appendix Three.
+4.25 House to House Collection licenses issued are subject to the Regulations which are attached to this policy at Appendix Three.

-4.22 Any person who acts in contravention of any of the foregoing regulations shall be liable on summary conviction to a fine not exceeding Level 1 on the Standard Scale, (currently £200).
+4.26 Any person who acts in contravention of any of the foregoing regulations shall be liable on summary conviction to a fine not exceeding Level 1 on the Standard Scale, (currently £200).